 Mitrade Receives Three Finance Excellence Awards: A Round-Up of Top-Tier Accomplishments

-MELBOURNE, AUSTRALIA, Aug.
-25, 2023 (GLOBE NEWSWIRE) -- Leading trading broker Mitrade continues its impressive track record and has won several awards and made innovative improvements this year.
+Mitrade receives "The Next 100 Global Awards" and "Forex Customer Satisfaction" from GBFA, along with "Best Multi-Asset Broker" from World Finance.SINGAPORE, August 31, 2023/EINPresswire.com/ -- leading trading broker Mitrade continues its impressive track record and has won several awards and made innovative improvements this year.
 Recognized with two prestigious awards from the Global Banking Finance Awards: one for the "The Next 100 Global Awards 2023 – Trading Platform" and another for "Forex Customer Satisfaction & Happiness Asia 2023".
 On top of that, they've also received an award from World Finance as the "Best Multi-Asset Broker".
 This solidifies Mitrade's position as a frontrunner in the industry.

 Earlier this year, Mitrade announced its recent branding upgrade “Trade Faster, Trade Smarter” and received two other awards, “Best Mobile CFD Trading Platform Asia Pacific” and “Fastest Growing Forex Fintech Broker Global” from Global Brands Magazine.